Former Huntsville executive facing federal fraud charge - NewsBreak

 After Shackles resigned in January 2019, Simple Helix sued him over the fraudulent charges.
 Shickles and his wife Ronda filed for bankruptcy on January 17, 2019.

 That lawsuit stated he leased warehouses and stored equipment and items he bought with the company’s money.
-The warehouse contained an SUV Shickles allegedly bought in the company’s name, as well as a new BMW 238i, a motor home, four Segway scooters, high-end computer equipment, driving simulators and other electronics, according to the suit.Major League Football League ‘shut down’: players, coaches sent home
+The warehouse contained an SUV Shickles allegedly bought in the company’s name, as well as a new BMW 238i, a motor home, four Segway scooters, high-end computer equipment, driving simulators and other electronics, according to the suit.Alabama woman charged with torture and abuse of a child: OPD

 In February 2019, Shickles’ attorney filed a response explaining his side to the story – saying Simple Helix’s finances were mismanaged and he made charges on his personal credit card in order to operate the company.
 He is asking the court to order the repayment of tens of thousands of dollars.